Mississippi Christian University: Academics

 The School of Business is AACSB-accredited and located in Self Hall.
 The school offers 6 undergraduate business majors and the MBA.
 With an enrollment of 850 students, business is the single largest undergraduate major on campus.

 The School of Education includes the Department of Kinesiology, the Department of Psychology and Counseling, the Department of Teacher Education and Leadership, and the Dyslexia Center.
 The School of Christian Studies and the Arts includes the Department of Art, the Department of Christian Studies and Philosophy, the Department of Communication, and the Department of Music.

 The School of Humanities and Social Sciences spans the Department of English, the Department of Modern Languages, the Department of History and Political Science, and the Department of Sociology and Social Work; The School of Science and Mathematics includes the Department of Biological Science, the Department of Chemistry and Biochemistry, the Department of Computer Science and Physics, the Department of Mathematics, and the Department of Physician Assistant Studies.
 The School of Nursing is based at Cockcroft Hall on the Clinton campus.
 The MC School of Law serves more than 400 students on East Griffith Street in downtown Jackson.
-Overall, Mississippi College consists of more than 80 academic programs.
+Overall, Mississippi Christian University consists of more than 80 academic programs.

 The Physician Assistant Program enrolls 94 students.
 The doctorate in professional counseling, the first of its type in the United States, enrolls 120 students.

 The MC student/faculty ratio is 14:1.
 The average ACT score for incoming freshmen is 24.

 The institution is ranked among the "Absolute Worst Campuses for LGBTQ Youth" in the US by Campus Pride.